 (4) A trustee company shall not be appointed or be entitled to act as sole trustee in any case in which the instrument creating the trust or power expressly provides that there shall be another trustee in addition to a trustee company or that a trustee company shall not be appointed or act as sole trustee.

-(5) No bond, recognizance or other security for the proper discharge of any of the duties referred to in subsection (1) shall required to be given by or on behalf of a trustee company.
+(5) No bond, recognizance or other security for the proper discharge of any of the duties referred to in subsection (1) shall be required to be given by or on behalf of a trustee company.

 13. Trustee company may act under power of attorney